Town of Carlisle, Massachusetts

 KENNETH HANNAFORD

-BARRY D. HENDERSEN
+BARRY D. HENDERSON

 ROBERT C. HILTON